 How To Fly To Olsztyn From Kraków

-LOT schedules a regular flight to Olsztyn-Mazury from John Paul II International in Kraków and Ryanair will run a twice-weekly seasonal service from May 2022.
+LOT schedules a regular flight to Olsztyn-Mazury from John Paul II International in Kraków and Ryanair now run a twice-weekly seasonal service.
 Flight times are roughly 1h 10m, although you also have to factor in getting to and from the airport, and pre-departure times.
 Assume this is 4.5 hours in total.
 Ryanair are currently advertising one-way costs of 25zł (6€).
 Check Skyscanner for the best price.
 It takes about an hour from Olsztyn-Mazury airport to Olsztyn city centre by train.

 It’s also worth considering a private transfer to get you to the airport in Kraków.
 The car will pick you up at your accommodation and drop you off right outside the airport check-in area.